Dan7n/3D_hauntedHouse/readme.md

 ## 3D Haunted House

 3D scene of a haunted house, a graveyard, and a few ghosts to keep things spooky!
-Created in JavaScript with ThreeJS and WebGL.
+Created solely in JavaScript with ThreeJS and WebGL.
 Live demo coming soon..

 **To view this scene:**